The great outdoors is full of nature and is quite a vast place to be. However, when you venture out to hit the trails or go camping.

 How to Poop in the Woods

-Before looking at the steps to take, you do need to know the best options for your outdoor pooping position.
+Before looking at the step, you need to know the best options for your outdoor pooping position.

 Here are several different ways to poop as you head cross-country.